mabdinur/starterprojectspring/README.md

 ### Tracer Configuration

 To enable tracing in your OpenTelemetry project configure a TracerBean.
-This bean will be autowired to controllers to create and propagate spans.
+This bean will be auto wired to controllers to create and propagate spans.
 If you plan to use a trace exporter remember to also include it in this configuration file.
-In [section 3](#section-3-instrumentation-using-opentelemetry-contrib-spring-in-progress) we will provide an [annotation](#configtracer) to provide this functionality.
+In [section 3](#instrumentation-using-opentelemetry-contrib-spring-in-progress) we will provide an [annotation](#configtracer) to provide this functionality.

 A sample OpenTelemetry configuration using LogExporter is shown below: